 Dependency Injection re-designed: simpler, yet more powerful new principles

 Extremely lightweight with lightning-fast runtime and no third-party dependencies

 Entire runtime code of Injector consists of ~50 lines of code, and all dependencies graph preprocessing is performed at start-up time

 Extensive use of Java8+ functional-style programming: for binding definitions, user-defined binding transformations, and binding generators

-Even more powerful: support of nested scopes, singletons and instance factories, modules, optimized multi-threaded and single-threaded injectors
+Even more powerful: support of nested scopes, singletons and transient bindings, modules, optimized multi-threaded and single-threaded injectors

 All reflection is completely abstracted out in a separate module and is entirely optional